24 Jan Homeowner’s Safety Guide: A Comprehensive Guide to Home Safety for Every Season of Life(Last Updated On: June 29, 2017)

 Owning a home is a privilege, but it’s an ongoing commitment.
-You want your home to be a safe, comfortable place for your family, and that means taking care of proper home maintenance, taking safety precautions for young children, older adults, and people with disabilities, and ensuring that your home is as prepared as possible to withstand any hazardous conditions or disasters that are common in your area.
+You want your home to be a comfortable place for your family.
+Home safety means taking care of proper home maintenance, taking precautions for young children, older adults, and people with disabilities, and ensuring that your home is as prepared as possible to withstand any hazardous conditions or disasters that are common in your area.

 Where should you begin, and what should you prioritize?
 We’ve created this guide to outline essential safety tips for homeowners in all sorts of situations from being first-time homeowners to new parents, moving an aging loved one into your home, seniors living independently, and more.